Practical guide

 Recommended Providers and Costs

-Prices fluctuate based on exchange rates and current promotions, but expect to pay the following for reputable services:
+Prices fluctuate based on exchange rates and current promotions, but expect to pay the following for reputable services (always check current prices on the provider's website before purchasing):

-NordVPN: Approximately €3.00 - €5.00 per month on a 2-year plan.
+NordVPN: Approximately €3.00 to €5.00 per month on a 2-year plan.
 Excellent for streaming and has high-speed servers in Spain.

-ExpressVPN: Approximately €6.00 - €12.00 per month.
+ExpressVPN: Approximately €6.00 to €12.00 per month.
 Generally considered the most reliable for bypassing tough geo-blocks like BBC iPlayer.

-Surfshark: Approximately €2.00 - €4.00 per month.
+Surfshark: Approximately €2.00 to €4.00 per month.
 Allows unlimited simultaneous connections, making it ideal for families travelling together.

 Setting Up Your VPN